ashishbaipalli23/OnlineCourierServices/README.md

 3. Set up a MySQL database and run the SQL scripts located in `resources/sql/`.

-4. Update your database credentials in the relevant DBConnection class.
+4. Update your database credentials in the relevant DBConnection class present in  **com.ashi.dbconfig** pacakge.

 5. Deploy the project on Apache Tomcat server.